 - 03/14/2013: As Copyright Clerk notices, the lawsuit was dismissed by the plaintiff in exchange of a covenant not to sue.

-¹Technically, pornography production is illegal in the state of Arizona.
-Nonetheless, since, to the best of my knowledge, this law was never enforced, adult production is flourishing in the open.
+¹Production and distribution of obscene material is illegal in the state of Arizona.
+Nonetheless, since, to the best of my knowledge, this law was never enforced, adult production is flourishing in the open (courts have yet to decide if pornography falls under the definition of “obscene”).
 Besides Hard Drive Productions, the best known pornographers are CP Productions and Lightspeed Media: all of them have been involved in copyright trolling, and because of the bad publicity and other troubles, I tend to believe that today their owners regret about their bad decision.